Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

-Propane gas is a flammable hydrocarbon gas that is converted into liquid propane gas through pressurisation and commonly used for fuel in heating, cooking, hot water and vehicles.
+Propane gas is a flammable hydrocarbon gas that is converted into liquid propane gas through pressurisation in a propane tank and commonly used for fuel in heating, cooking, hot water and vehicles.

-The propane formula is C3H8 meaning a propane molecule has 3 carbon and 8 hydrogen atoms.
+The formula of propane gas is C3H8 meaning a propane molecule has 3 carbon and 8 hydrogen atoms.

-Is Liquid Petroleum Gas the Same as Propane?
-Propane Gas vs LPG Gas
+Is Liquified Petroleum Gas the Same as Propane?
+Is Propane the Same as LPG – Is LP Gas Same as Propane

-In Australia, liquid petroleum gas (LPG) is the same as propane.
+LPG or propane?
+In Australia, liquified petroleum gas (LPG) is the same as propane.

-Propane is liquid petroleum gas (LPG) but not all LPG is propane.
+Propane is liquified petroleum gas (LPG) but not all liquified petroleum gas (LP gas) is propane.

-So, regarding propane gas vs LPG gas, is LP gas same as propane the answer is “it depends”.
+So, regarding liquified petroleum gas vs propane, is LP gas same as propane the answer is “it depends”.

-Liquid petroleum gas also includes butane (n-butane) and isobutane (i-butane), as well as mixtures of the three LPG gases.
+Liquified petroleum gas (LPG) also includes butane (n-butane) and isobutane (i-butane), as well as mixtures of the three LPG gases.

 These gases are also referred to as natural gas liquids – NGL, as they are stripped from natural gas during processing.